petkaantonov/bluebird/API.md

 ##Cancellation

 By default, a promise is not cancellable.
 A promise can be marked as cancellable with `.cancellable()`.
 A cancellable promise can be cancelled if it's not resolved.
-Cancelling a promise propagates to the farthest cancellable ancestor of the target promise that is still pending, and rejects that promise with [`CancellationError`](#cancellationerror).
+Cancelling a promise propagates to the farthest cancellable ancestor of the target promise that is still pending, and rejects that promise with the given reason, or [`CancellationError`](#cancellationerror) by default.
 The rejection will then propagate back to the original promise and to its descendants.
 This roughly follows the semantics described [here](https://github.com/promises-aplus/cancellation-spec/issues/7).

 Promises marked with `.cancellable()` return cancellable promises automatically.